 Keeper chambray shirt ($78) comes in regular 00-16 (44875) & petite 00-14 (74120).
 The color is called afternoon sky (ASK).
 How Anthro of them.

 Size 6 - I used to vacillate between 4 & 6 and sometimes still do.
 I'm finding that 6 is easily the best size in button downs like these, sometimes an 8.
 The 6 worked ok, but would probably take an 8.
-I don't even know if I can claim post-partum after 14.5 months, but I am. lol Check it out on Cupcakes and Cashmere, on Debye, on Jacey Lenae, on One Too Many Closets and on Sequins & Stilletos.
+I don't even know if I can claim post-partum after 14.5 months, but I am. lol Check it out on Cupcakes and Cashmere, on Debye, on Jacey Lenae, on One Too Many Closets, on Sequins & Stilletos, on The Family of Love and The Petite Fitting Room.
 I agree w/Ema that button downs should be buttoned from the 3rd or 4th button on down.
 Unless you're doing the necklace-over look at the neck.

 I like the lighter shade and I like the pocket detail.
 I think you just have to keep trying chambrays until you find the perfect one for you.
 I thought this was standard fare so thumbs up, but I wasn't jumping up & down.
 It's a fine line between looking chic and looking like you're off to do some plumbing.